 If you're an active person, never underestimate the perks of keeping a stash of chlorella tablets or powder in your gym or yoga bag.
 Not only could this be a convenient time of day for you to take chlorella (since you're likely to reach for a snack or meal after exercising anyways) -- but having a post-work-out ritual of chlorella tablets or a smoothie with chlorella is like a spa day for your insides.

 As an alkaline food, chlorella helps neutralize lactic acid build-up, which is the byproduct of muscle movement during exercise.
 Lactic acid build-up can contribute to joint pain, stiffness, and muscle aches.
 Chlorella can also help replenish the vitamins, minerals, and electrolytes needed for muscle recovery and hydration.

 Question 1.
 How long does it take to see results from chlorella?

 If you're wondering when you'll experience chlorella before and after "glow-up," like any other superfood or leafy green vegetable: the longer you incorporate it into your routine, the greater the results you will experience.

-You now know that chlorella provides several nutrients that can offer noticeable benefits over time, including enhanced energy, aiding the body in your post-work-outs recovery, and supporting skin, digestive, bone, and overall health.
+You now know that chlorella provides several nutrients that can offer noticeable benefits over time, including enhanced energy, aiding the body in post-workout recovery, and supporting skin, digestive, bone, and overall health.

 In addition to the above, chlorella is rich in an antioxidant called chlorophyll.
-This is the pigment that gives chlorella its visually-appealing, bright green complexion.
-Chlorophyll helps support liver function and the body's natural purification processes, and digestive function, and may even help freshen your breath from the inside out.
+This is the pigment that gives chlorella its visually appealing, bright green complexion.
+Chlorophyll helps support liver function, the body's natural purification processes, and digestive function and may even help freshen your breath from the inside out.